-Make arrangements to have access to sufficient funds when you get there so that you can pay for items until such time as your student loan instalments are paid into your bank account.
+Ensure you have access to sufficient funds when you get there so that you can pay for items until such time as vour student loan instalments are paid into your bank account.

 If you're studying abroad on an Erasmus+ programme, you don't need to apply for Erasmus+ funding.
-If the funding is available, we'll be in touch shortly to explain the funding time line so you know what to expect & when.
+If the funding is available, we'll be in touch shortly to explain the funding timeline, so you know what to expect & when.